City Lit textiles: mixed media

 Through the development of your initial samples, visual research, drawing, sketchbook and discussion you will be able to work on a personal project that aims at you producing a more finished piece of work or series of portfolio pieces.

-The course is structured across a year to provide a varied experience but can be taken on a termly basis.
+The course is structured across two terms, to provide a varied experience but can be taken on an individual basis.
 Each term has a different focus.

 What students liked most about this course run in 2015/16:

 "Tutor was inspiring and very helpful with feedback.
 Equipment and materials were great and plentiful, group atmosphere was great."

 What will we cover?

 The focus will be on stitched and mixed media approaches to textiles combining images and surface to create individual and stimulating textiles